 - Be aware of the University’s academic expectations and be prepared to accept the responsibilities of being a student.

 The majority of freshmen receive academic advising through CSUN’s Matador Advising Hub.

 However, students in certain academic programs are advised by different offices, as outlined below:

 - Educational Opportunity Program (EOP) freshmen are served by the Student Services Center/EOP Satellite housed in their respective academic college

 - Exploratory EOP freshmen are advised by EOP Exploratory Major Advisement

-- Liberal Studies Integrated Teacher Education Program (ITEP) freshmen are served through the Liberal Studies Program, while freshmen majoring in all other Liberal Studies options and those majoring in Interdisciplinary Studies are advised by the Matador Advising Hub
+- Liberal Studies Integrated Teacher Education Program (ITEP) freshmen are served through the Department of Interdisciplinary Studies and Liberal Studies, while freshmen majoring in all other Liberal Studies options and those majoring in Interdisciplinary Studies are advised by the Matador Advising Hub

 - Student athletes are served by the Matador Achievement Center